What is Sthan?

 This is a deliberate simplification of the recurring burden, but it comes with a caveat worth internalising: professional certification remains mandatory where it matters most — specifically for withdrawing funds from the project's RERA bank account.
 So Gujarat has lightened the routine reporting while keeping the financial-control certifications intact.
 Gujarat's regulations also provide for late or back-dated filing on payment of a late fee, so a missed quarter is recoverable rather than fatal — though the prudent reading is to file on time rather than rely on that.
 (We've deliberately not quoted a specific Gujarat late-fee figure or exact deadline date here, because we couldn't confirm them against the official source at the time of writing — check the GujRERA portal for the current numbers.)

-Karnataka RERA: and the 2025 delay-fee ruling
+Karnataka RERA: what did the 2025 delay-fee ruling change?

 Karnataka's regime sits between the two on reporting and carries the most significant recent legal twist.
 Its quarterly updates run through certificate forms — a CA certificate (Form 4), an architect certificate (Form 5) and an engineer certificate (Form 6) for the quarterly update, plus an annual audit report (Form 7) — so, like Maharashtra and unlike Gujarat's new approach, Karnataka still expects professional certification on the routine quarterly filing.